Living in South Australia

 Copper discoveries in the state’s mid north helped attract more immigrants, while religious refugees, particularly German Lutherans, moved to South Australia to avoid persecution.

-South Australia became a self-governing colony in 1856 and was among the world’s most progressive and democratic constitutions.
+South Australia became a self-governing colony in 1856 and its constitution was one of the most progressive and democratic in the world.

 The state was the first Australian colony to introduce male adult suffrage for parliamentary elections and in 1895 it became the first place in the world to allow women to stand for parliament.
 At that time, women were given the right to vote.